ktepe/carndP4/Project4_AdvancedLaneFinding_Report_KemalTepe.md

 #### 2. Where will your pipeline likely fail?
 What could you do to make it more robust?

 A robust lane detection algorihtm must utilize adaptive mechanisms, for example obtaining perspective transform matrix obtained from straigth lines and applying to curved lines is not the best way to have robust system.
 That is why some of the mechanisms mentioned in the imporvement section of the project guidelines, such as smoothing, lane base detection, look ahead filter etc. Given time, these will be implemented as a future work.
+My partial heurictic has partially worked and i will work on the other aspects in the future.

 It was an another exciting project.
 I enjoyed however, finetuning, and finding right mix take time and effort to further enhance this project in the future.